 The CRC for Mental Health’s principal research focus is on the discovery of biomarkers for mental disorders that can be used in the diagnosis and management of disease and the development of new therapies to treat disease.
-The CRC is involved with, or establishing, large cohorts of more than 1000 patients for prospective studies of Alzheimer’s disease, Parkinson’s disease, schizophrenia and mood disorders.
-These cohorts will be used to validate biomarkers identified by the CRC.
+Our researchers are investigating potential biomarkers across a range of neurodegenerative diseases and psychoses, including a blood test for Alzheimer’s disease and a genetic test for schizophrenia.

 Alzheimer’s Disease is a progressive brain disorder which affects functions such as memory, personality, learning and concentration.
 It is the most common form of dementia, making up 50 – 70% of dementia cases in Australia.